Next page Animals

 For with your passing, you feed the land.

 The waters along the Pacific Northwest coast abound with wildlife.
-Experience an exciting whale watching adventure, and encounter orca & pacific gray whales migrating along the coast.
+Experience an exciting whale watching or grizzly viewing adventure, and encounter pacific gray whales migrating along the outer coast or see humpback and orca whales in the inland waters.
 Thrilling tours can be arranged in most of the small towns that dot the coast and outer islands.

 On Vancouver Island there are the endangered Vancouver Island marmot, numbering less than 200 in total.
 These little marmots are awesome to watch.
 The Island is home to several wild animals not seen anywhere else in the world!
 For instance, the roosevelt elk are unique to this area.
 They are two of our island’s rare & incredibly beautiful animals.
 Marmots are found in high elevations, and roosevelt elk can be seen on most parts of the Island.
 You could see the Vancouver Island wolverine, although one has not been seen for a number of years now, l still hold out hope that they are deep in the mountains and just not seen.